 - Restoring lost volume and shape

 - Redefining the lip border

 You are a good candidate for lip augmentation or lip enhancement if you have one or more of the above concerns.
-See below for more about each problem area.

 At your consultation appointment, your physician will discuss the various techniques used to achieve a good outcome.
 Typically, cosmetic lip procedures are relatively simple but there are known risks and you may have some medical issues that might prevent you from having lip surgery or a lip procedure.

 By injecting filler directly into the lips, volume is instantly increased (though some of the instant gratification is swelling that will go down in a matter of days).
 Depending on the filler used, results can last from about 10 weeks to six months.

 It’s easy to achieve fullness.
 However to look natural, the lips should be shaped, not just filled.
 Shaping takes into account the current lip shape and border, along with the fullness of the upper and lower lip, and the proportion of the lips in relation to other facial features.
 A true master will do more than simply make the lips fuller; a master will make the lips look better.

 In the past, many doctors were reluctant to use Botox, Dysport or Xeomin for lip enhancement around the mouth because of the frequent movement of the lips.
 But many physicians are more comfortable using neurotoxins around the mouth to treat expression-related creases and to increase the longevity of filler treatments.
 These products, when used alone, can work well for wrinkles around the mouth that are seen mostly when expressions are made.
 Used alone, however, it won’t have nearly as dramatic an effect on the creases that are visible when the face is at rest.
 When Botox, Dysport or Xeomin are used in combination with various fillers around the mouth and lips, one can achieve the most impressive results.